dismint/docmint/multicore/pset3.typ

   [
     === Mutual Exclusion

-    Similarly to the discussion in the mutual exclusion section of the safe register, there is no significant danger to the mutual exclusion of the algorithm.
+    Suppose there is a thread in the critical section who has a label of $v$.
+If another thread comes in and tries to acquire the lock, they will succeed, as their label will be $0$ instead of $v+1$
   ],
   [
     === First-Come-First-Served